-Hence, making choices about composition goals matters when it comes to the labor input that keeps all this going.
-While these necessary evils do present an enormous challenge, the resulting beauty is undeniable.
+enormous challenge, the resulting beauty is undeniable.
 The question remains though, can it be done?
 Is it at all possible for one person to do all this?
-In the end, this is a question of tools, labor, and scale and the wisdom to make tough choices all guided by one thing that seems to be missing from virtually any other project: intimate knowledge and a personal stake in successful management, both acquired over a period of decades.
+In the end, this is a question of tools, labor, and scale and the wisdom to make tough choices all guided by one thing that seems to be missing from virtually any other project: intimate knowledge and a life or death stake in successful management, both acquired over a period of decades.